jvicu2001/r4-RL/README.md

 It's preferable that the savestates occur within the first lap.

 ### NEAT controller
-First, start the NEAT-python program by running `python r4_neat.py` in the `python` folder.
+First, start the NEAT-python program by running one of these scripts: `launch-neat.bat`(on Windows) or `launch-neat.sh` (on Linux).

-While the python program waits for the emulator, start PCSX-Redux, load the game as normal and after the OpenBIOS screen turns green, press the `Connect to training module` checkbox on the `Training` window.
-This will load the preconfigured savestate and start the training session.
+While the python program waits for the emulator, start PCSX-Redux, and after the OpenBIOS screen turns green or you see the NAMCO logo, press the `Connect to training module` checkbox on the `Training` window.
+This will load a savestate and start the training session.

 __NEEDS WORK__, genomes that make good progress can be marked as stagnant across savestate changes, consider implementing a custom Stagnation class.
 Hyperparameters in the `neat_config.ini` file need adjusting too.
 Also, it can't restore the training sessions saved on checkpoints yet (maybe a GUI for ease of selection?).